icaruso21/Insect-Phenology-Forecaster/intro.md

 Understanding these key concepts in thermal ecology makes visualizing springtime insect development from the egg stage to adult emergence possible for any species with a quantified BDT and UDT.
 The following visualization combines the simplicity of the degree_days function with current and historical weather data sourced from [NOAA's Global Historical Climatology Network](https://www.ncdc.noaa.gov/ghcnd-data-access) (R Package: [RNOAA](https://docs.ropensci.org/rnoaa/)) and [The Climatology Lab's gridMET dataset](http://www.climatologylab.org/gridmet.html) (R Package: [climateR](https://github.com/mikejohnson51/climateR)).
 The resulting functionality of the visualization is twofold:

  - *Phenopause heatmap*- A colorized map displaying insect development across the United States for the selected species.
-The colors are scaled based on each species' EADDC, ranges are .
+The accumulated degree days to which the colors correspond are scaled based on each species' EADDC (displayed in the map legend).
 	 - User controls:
 		 - *Select a species*: Change the species visualized on the heatmap
 		 - *Change layer date*: Change the heatmap viewing date (From first day of this year to two days ago)